hphelion/documentation/moonshot/prepare.supportmatrix.md

 ## Supported deployment scenario {#deployment}
-An HP Cloud OS for Moonshot deployment includes one Admin node, one Controller node, and one Baremetal host.
+An HP Helion Cloud OS for Moonshot deployment includes one Admin node, one Controller node, and one Baremetal host.
 The following diagram depicts a simplified deployment scenario.

 <img src="media/moonshot-deployment.png"></img>